bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 ## Test your project

 As you can see in the above Android workflows, the `Android Lint` and `Android Unit` Test steps are by default included in your workflow.

-You can add our `beta Virtual Device Testing for Android` step to **Run Android UI tests on virtual devices**.
+For UI testing, add our `beta Virtual Device Testing for Android` step to **Run Android UI tests on virtual devices**.
 Available test types - make sure you select one!

 * instrumentation
 * robo
 * gameloop

 If you selected instrumentation, don't forget to set **Test APK path** under the **Instrumentation Test** group as well.

+{% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow select another `TEST` step from our collection, but make sure you stick that step BEFORE the `Android Build` step.

 ## Deploy